Concept · article 06 of 09

 • Year for tax season and big-picture context.

-Each view reads from the same underlying data — revenue entries, expense entries, fixed cost rows.
-The math is consistent across all four: gross revenue summed at the day level equals gross summed at the month level.
-No double-counting between views; no view is "more accurate" than another.
+Because each view reads from the same underlying data — the same revenue entries, expense entries, and fixed cost rows.
+The math is consistent across all four, so gross revenue summed at the day level equals gross summed at the month level.
+There's no double-counting between views and no view is "more accurate" than another; they're just different time groupings of one ledger.

-The view toggle is sticky — pick week view today, come back tomorrow, you're still in week view.
-Each view has its own date navigation (week-back, month-back, etc.) for stepping through history.
+Use the toggle at the top of the P&L tab — switching is one click.
+The toggle is sticky, so if you pick week view today and come back tomorrow, you're still in week view.
+Each view also has its own date navigation (week-back, month-back, and so on) for stepping through history, so you can move through past periods without leaving the view you prefer.

 Each view's "current period" is its own thing.
 "This week" in week view means Mon-Sun of the current week.
 "This month" in month view means the 1st to today.
 The two won't reconcile until you're at the end of the month — that's expected.